 The following risk factors also contribute to increasing the risk of getting metabolic syndrome:

 - Age – The probability and chances of getting syndrome X increase as the age increases.

 - Ethnicity – The trends in America show that the American-Hispanic population is more prone to develop metabolic syndrome.

 - Obesity – Carrying excess weight in the area of the abdomen or being obese also makes it likely to develop metabolic syndrome.

 - Diabetes – Gestational diabetes (diabetes during the pregnancy), or if you have diabetes type 2, most probably, metabolic syndrome is going to hit you at some point in your life.

-- Other diseases – Many other health problems increase the risk of getting metabolic syndrome such as; polycystic ovarian syndrome, fatty liver disease, sleep apnea.
+- Other diseases – Many other health problems increase the risk of getting metabolic syndromes such as polycystic ovarian syndrome, fatty liver disease, and sleep apnea.

 Which people typically have metabolic syndrome?

 - People experiencing skin changes (darkened underarms or neck area)